So you graduated a year ago, and despite sending out several applications, you haven’t been able to secure yourself a graduate job.

 This will be the main focus of this blog post – helping you to get on the career path that is right for you.

-Here at Graduate Coach, we have helped hundreds of graduates that come to us 1 year after graduation with no job.
+Here at Graduate Coach, we have helped thousands of graduates that come to us 1 year after graduation with no job.
 So if you need some help and personalised career guidance, don’t hesitate to get in touch with us.

 Reflect on what you have done so far